Biosafety compliance

-Find out more about requirements for ensuring biosafety is maintained and whether your research complies with the Defence Trade Control Act.
+Find out more about requirements for ensuring biosafety is maintained.

-Research involving biohazardous materials, genetically modified organisms (GMOs) and/or the export of Defence sensitive materials or technologies must comply with relevant legislation and guidelines.
-This legislation includes The Gene Technology Act (2000), The Gene Technology Regulations (2001) and the Defence Trade Control Act (2012).
+Research involving biohazardous materials and genetically modified organisms (GMOs) must comply with relevant legislation and guidelines.
+This legislation includes The Gene Technology Act (2000) and The Gene Technology Regulations (2001) and corresponding state and territory legislation.

 What does this mean for me?